 by incorporating human hair.

 Some of the sculpture at the Hessel Museum is outdoors.
 If it looks like there's a big wishbone on the front lawn, that's exactly what it is.
-In 2010, Mark Handforth enlarged a 3D digital image of a chicken wishbone to be over seven feet high, then copied it in raw aluminum.
+Mark Handforth enlarged a 3D digital image of a chicken wishbone to be over seven feet high, then copied it in raw aluminum.

 Henry Hudson was under contract to the Dutch East India Company when he discovered New York and sailed up his namesake river to Albany.
 Most of the early settlement along the river was Dutch, the county's name is Dutchess, and even its flag shows traditional Dutch colors.
 So, many of the place names here use Dutch words — specifically, 17th-century Dutch words.
 One of those words is kill, which meant a stream or creek.
 This word appears wherever Hollanders settled along a stream: Catskill, Sawkill, Kline Kill, Fishkill, ….

 The word has nothing to do with ending a life, but PETA has taken up the cudgel to revise place names that use this antique word.
-Downstream from Bard, the organization is campaigning to rename Fishkill to Fishsave or Fishlove.
+Down the river from Bard, the organization is campaigning to rename Fishkill to Fishsave or Fishlove.
 How terribly ignorant and misdirected that is.
 A kill is a creek.
 Back to the story.
 This just seemed like a good place to explain the name of Sawkill Creek, which now seems a bit redundant.

 Frank Oja came to Bard in 1957 and taught psychology here until he retired in 2000.
 During his 43-year tenure, he was chairman of the Psychology Department. chairman of Social Services, and director of Bard's University Without Walls program.
 While he lived at Bard, Mr. Oja built his house on the foundation of the old chocolate factory by the Sawkill's Upper Falls.
 Most of the lumber was reclaimed from buildings in the abandoned Ward Manor Village in the north part of the campus.